Household Safety: Button Batteries

 - Watch kids carefully whenever they use devices containing batteries.

-If a child swallows a button battery and it becomes lodged in the esophagus, the battery can react with saliva (spit) and cause serious damage in as little as 2 hours.
+A swallowed button battery that gets stuck in the esophagus can react with saliva (spit) and cause serious damage in as little as 2 hours.

 If you find a toy or device with a battery missing or you suspect your child might have swallowed a battery, look for these symptoms: